bbauska/LFS171x/README.md

 **[⬆ back to top](#table-of-contents)**

-### Chapter 2 - Introduction to Hyperledger
+## <a id="ch2"></a>Chapter 2 - Introduction to Hyperledger
 This chapter provides an overview of Hyperledger, a collaborative project hosted by The Linux Foundation that is focused on business blockchain technologies.
 It also provides a brief introduction to the projects advanced under the Hyperledger greenhouse, as of November 2020.

-### Learning Objectives
+### <a id="ch2a"></a>Learning Objectives
 By the end of this chapter, you should be able to:

   * Explain the differences between Hyperledger and permissionless blockchain technologies.
   * Discuss how Hyperledger leverages open standards and open governance to support business solutions.
   * Define what a project is according to the Hyperledger documentation.
   * Discuss the project lifecycle process adopted by Hyperledger, and the five possible states.

-### Hyperledger (Navroop Sahdev)
+### <a id="ch2b"></a>Hyperledger (Navroop Sahdev)
 Hyperledger is an open source effort created to advance cross-industry blockchain technologies.
 It's a global collaboration hosted by The Linux Foundation that encompasses various industries and organizations worldwide.
 You may think of Hyperledger as an operating system for marketplaces, data sharing networks, microcurrencies, and decentralized digital communities.